-As of December 31, 2017, we held 14 hotel properties and 3 notes receivable from related parties (one of our notes receivable from a related party was subsequently repaid in full in March 2018).
+As of December 31, 2018, we held 14 hotel properties and one note receivable from a related party.
 Other than those assets, you will not be able to evaluate the economic merits, transaction terms or other financial or operational data concerning our investments prior to purchasing shares of our common stock.
 You must rely on our advisor and our board of directors to implement our investment policies, to evaluate our investment opportunities and to structure the terms of our investments.
 Because investors are not able to evaluate any future investments by us in advance of purchasing shares of our common stock, this offering may entail more risk than other types of offerings.
 This additional risk may hinder your ability to achieve your own personal investment objectives related to portfolio diversification, risk-adjusted investment returns and other objectives.